Jaycelab/Jaycelab/README.md

 </a>
 </p>
 <p><strong>React.js, Tailwind CSS, Daisy UI</strong></p></p><br>
-<p>A X (Twitter) clone dedicated to strictly cats and dogs!
+<p> <i>A X (Twitter) clone dedicated to strictly cats and dogs!
 UI was created mostly from Daisy UI components and styled with Tailwind CSS.
-Still a work in progress!</p>
+Still a work in progress! </i></p>

 <br>
 <hr>